richarda23/edfest-mcp/README.md

 # edfringe-mcp

-An MCP server to query the Edinburgh Festivals API for information about events and venues for all the Edinburgh festivals.
+An MCP server to query the Edinburgh Festivals API for information about events and venues for all the Edinburgh festivals, inluding historical data

 ## Tools